ski-matic/TrendingMovies/README.md

 - Sanitizing / URL encoding the query string when doing a search
 - Handle the case where a movie doesn't have a poster image
 - A bit of a flash when going between "Search" and "Trending".
 Would be nice to have a smoother transition
+- When the details overlay is being displayed, on an older version of Android it appears that tapping outside the overlay won't dismiss it

 ## Features I would do if I had more time
 - Trending call options: